idesis-gmbh/BareBrowser/app/_root/README.md

 - With `AllowPopups` set to `true` the current window can open other popup windows.

+- With `AllowNewWindows` set to `true` the current window can open new windows when links in the current page want to be opened in new windows/tabs.
+Setting this to `false` can significantly degrade the browsing experience.

 - If `ClearTraces` is set to `true` then any temporary data like caches, local storage, cookies etc. will be deleted when SingleInstanceBrowser is closed.
 Deleting means the complete removal of the contents of the following directory: